 Each LLM is given the original and the rewritten version and asked to rate their topical similarity on a scale from 0 to 10, with higher scores indicating stronger semantic fidelity.
-As shown in Fig.~\ref{fig:sim_score}, 83.64\%, 85.00\%, and 82.00\% of the 2,200 dialogue samples receive a score of 8 or above from GPT-4o, Owen-QwQ-Plus, and DeepSeek-R1, respectively.
+As shown in Fig.~\ref{fig:sim_score} A, 83.64\%, 85.00\%, and 82.00\% of the 2,200 dialogue samples receive a score of 8 or above from GPT-4o, Owen-QwQ-Plus, and DeepSeek-R1, respectively.
 Additionally, all three models produce average similarity scores above 8, confirming that the generated dialogues remain highly faithful to the core scenario.
 These results indicate that our Hard-Level subset successfully increases reasoning complexity without compromising the original semantic structure or ethical context, thus achieving a balance between adversarial difficulty and topical coherence.